 Social Officer - Yalan Chen

-Yalan Chen (She/Her/Hers) is an emerging Artist enrolled in the Master of Contemporary Art Practices majoring in Painting from ANU School of Art and Design.
-She also held a Bachelor of Fine Arts and a Master of Leadership and Management.
+Yalan Chen (She/Her/Hers) is an emerging artist, studying Master of Contemporary Art Practices at the ANU School of Art and Design.
+She holds a Bachelor’s degree in Fine Arts (Painting), and a Master’s degree in Leadership and Management.

 Coursework Officer - Akrti Tyagi